 My coping mechanisms this time around are different, namely because there’s not a lot of coping involved.
-Coping suggests struggle, like searching for a mooring in the mist.
-But I’m moored.
-My anchor is down and I’ve got no real yearning to set sail.
+Coping suggests struggle; searching for a mooring in the mist.
+But I’m moored and I’ve got no real yearning to set sail.
 The quietness and solitude is soothing, and come to think of it, necessary.
 Such a wrought over reliance on other people now seems scary, not to mention childish.
-Even in the time purgatory of lockdown, where day is night and night is day, and Wednesday is Sunday and so on, I feel at peace.
-Instead of longing to be out, or in but with friends, I’ve found new ways to demarcate time, and they don’t involve a single other soul.
+Even in the time purgatory of lockdown, where day is night and night is day, and Monday is Sunday and so on, I feel at peace.
+Instead of longing to be out, or in but with friends, I’ve found new ways to demarcate time, and they don't involve a single other soul.
+Or much to my surprise, alcohol, which has a worthwhile revelation.

 ‘How’s your self-isolation going?': a question that's more a yardstick as to where you fall on the Myers-Briggs Type Indicator.
 I reside in unambiguous extrovert territory, and so, I am struggling.
 I know that lockdown is vital and necessary, of course, and that my millennial moans fall flat in the face of our brave and tireless NHS and other key workers.
 But I miss people.
 I miss my friends.
 I wish my personality type had been building up to this for my entire life, stockpiling emotional fortitude like an apocalypse hoarder does canned beans, but as an extrovert I am wailing, alone with nothing but perishables.